sainteos/monde-a-venir/methods/homes.md

 categories: jekyll update
 basename: "homes"
 ---
+## Creating a housing exchange system thus ending commodification of a basic life necessity
 *For the purpose of achieving a 0% homeless rate, many changes can be made in the residential sector.
 This will require the collectivisation of residential property.
 The ways this can be done are as follows:*

 1. Mortgages become dissolved/released